 Overhead Cranes have become the backbone of the manufacturing industry.
 When a crane breaks down it can shut down an entire facility.
 One of the best ways to ensure your crane is working at peak performance is to have it inspected.
 OSHA regulations require an annual inspection completed by a certified inspector, a monthly inspection that can be completed by a trained in-house inspector, and daily or shift change inspections completed by your trained crane operators.
 These inspection reports must be kept on file in an accessible location.

-We have five Certified Crane Inspectors trained by Crane Training USA a Crane Institute of America and CMAA certified training institute.
+We have Certified Crane Inspectors trained by Crane Training USA a Crane Institute of America and CMAA certified training institute.
 Annual inspections performed by Cranetech are designed to meet not only OSHA regulations we also meet ASME, NEMA/ANSI and NEC regulations.
 The following regulation books are available for purchase:

 OSHA regulated inspections: OSHA requires that the following items be inspected and observed during operation: